Couch-Throwing, Corruption and a World Cup Carnival That Divides Croatia

 "There was certainly scepticism before the World Cup started about Croatia's chances.
 There was quite widespread indifference.
 This feeling was always going to erode once success arrived.
 That's the difference in fandom.
 The people who are now gathering in the main square in Zagreb are not football fans in the critical sense.
 They're ordinary Croatian people who want to support the national team.

 "There are also people who have been fighting for years and years for the Croatian Football Association to become more democratised, for Croatian football to be run in a different way.
 Of course they're going to be frustrated now.
 Their position is jeopardised—because the power-holders are getting huge amounts of capital—so they know their struggle is only going to get tougher.
 [The diehard fans have] been demonised for years.
-At times, they've used a repertoire of inexcusable tools, ranging from violence to the swastika on the pitch in Split [and] interrupting the game against the Czech Republic in 2015.
+At times, they've used a repertoire of inexcusable tools, ranging from violence to the swastika on the pitch in Split in 2015, to interrupting the game against Italy at the San Siro a year earlier.

 "They don't have an easy standing.
 This has slightly changed over the past two years, when there have been more cases of corruption brought to trial.
 Zdravko Mamic becoming even more toxic as a person.
 People being fed up by the politicisation of the Croatian FA.
 Now this is all in danger of being swept beneath the rug.
 Suddenly, everyone is happy.
 We all know the issues aren't going away because there is success.
 The issues are here to stay.
 I don't dare to think what will happen if Croatia wins the thing."